johnathan-sewell/writing/upstart.md

 ## Simple script

-The file is named **example-node-server.conf**
+The file is named **example-node-server.conf** and placed in /etc/init.

+Once in this folder the job will be automatically run by upstart depending on the events you've defined.

+You can manually start/stop this job with the start/stop/restart/status commands, for example to stop and start:

+`sudo service example-node-server restart`

-Compare this with the satanza page linked above and it should start to make sense.
+Here's my script, compare this with the satanza page linked above and it should make sense.

 ```
 description "Upstart Script for my Example Node Server"